Last Lecture, Faculty of Education, Haifa University |

 the presence of Eros,

-must be seen in relation to its greatest enemy and its closest consort, the desire to return home,
+must be seen in relation to its greatest enemy and its closest consort,

 to nothingness.